Bright Colors in UI Design: Benefits and Pitfalls

 Losing accents

-The bold colors can be the tool for making accents in UI still they can be the reason why the accents disappear.
-Many vibrant colors in a single visual composition bring a risk of losing highlighted elements because they become a part of a colorful mess.
+Bold colors can be a tool for adding accents in UI, but they can also be the reason the accents disappear.
+Many vibrant colors in a single visual composition risk obscuring highlighted elements, making them part of a colorful mess.

-That’s why designers are recommended to apply the proportion of 60%–30%–10%.
-The biggest part should go to the dominant hue, the third of the composition takes secondary color and 10% percent goes to the color which helps to make the accents.
-Such a proportion is thought to be pleasant for human eyes since it allows for perceiving all the visual elements gradually.
+That’s why designers are advised to use the 60%–30%–10% proportion.
+The biggest part should go to the dominant hue, the third of the composition takes the secondary color, and 10% goes to the color that helps make the accents.
+Such a proportion is thought to be pleasing to the human eye, as it allows the perception of all visual elements gradually.

 One of the core stages of digital product creation is user research.
-Defining and analyzing the target audience designers learn what they expect from a website or app.
-Age, gender, and culture can influence the preferences of a potential user.
+Defining and analyzing the target audience, designers learn what they expect from a website or app.
+Age, gender, and culture can influence a potential user’s preferences.
 For example, children like yellow color pretty much, but as we become adults it usually seems less attractive.
 Men and women generally prefer cool colors such as blue, green and their tints.
 Unlike women, men usually prefer achromatic colors including white, black and gray.

 Vibrant colors may look too contrasting on mobile screens